Impressionism

 The image stays coherent because Monet gives the eye a few decisive anchors.
 The most obvious one is the orange sun and its reflection.
 Inside a field of blue-grays, that warm note hits with extraordinary force.

-This is why the canvas feels both loose and exact.
-Drawing is reduced, but color contrast, interval, and placement do the structural work that contour would usually handle.
+The canvas feels both loose and exact because drawing is reduced while color contrast, interval, and placement do the structural work that contour would usually handle.

 The insult that named Impressionism